Craig M. Allen, Doctoral Studies Director, Associate Professor

 Monica Chadha is an assistant professor, teaching multimedia journalism.
 Chadha spent more than a decade reporting from India for the BBC and The Indian Express, one of the country’s largest English language newspapers.
 She produced multimedia stories for online, radio, print and television.
 Her research interests center on digital media and entrepreneurial journalism.

-Sue Clark-Johnson, Professor of Practice
+Sue Clark-Johnson, Publisher-in-Residence

 B.A., Binghamton University